 Our Arkansas car accident attorneys can review your accident and insurance to determine how you should file your claim.
 If you pay for additional personal injury protection insurance, you might have to file a claim with your own insurance.

 Contact an Experienced Arkansas Car Accident Attorney

-If your injuries and the damage to your vehicle was extensive, you should consider filing a personal injury lawsuit to pursue compensation.
-The insurance held by the negligent driver may not be enough to cover your medical expenses and repairs to your vehicle.
+If your injuries and the damage to your vehicle were extensive, you should consider filing a personal injury lawsuit to pursue compensation.
+The negligent driver’s insurance may not be enough to cover your medical expenses and repairs to your vehicle.
 As a result, you may need to seek additional compensation in court.

 To learn more about how liability is determined in a personal injury lawsuit, you should continue reading and speak with an experienced Arkansas personal injury lawyer.

 Proving a Negligent Driver is Liable for Your Arkansas Car Accident

 After a car accident, you should speak to our Arkansas car accident attorneys about what evidence you need to prove the other driver is negligently liable for the crash.
 Proving negligence requires establishing four important elements: duty, breach, causation, and damages.
 The evidence you need to prove these elements will depend on the circumstances of your case.